dhanooram/FunChallenge/README.md

 - The application is designed to handle rate limiting from the API server by implementing a retry mechanism with an increasing delay between retries.
 - Ensure that the number of threads (`numThreads`) is set to an appropriate value to prevent 429 responses from the server.

-Feel free to adjust the application based on your specific requirements and API server limitations.